 Honors students should schedule and attend an advising appointment with their honors advisor at least once per year.

-You may schedule an appointment with your honors advisor or contact them via email at the links above.
+You may schedule an appointment with your honors advisor or contact them via email at the links above, using ONLY your wmich.edu email address when scheduling.
 Please reserve email for very specific questions.
 We would prefer to meet with you.

 (NOTE: First-year honors students should complete Mandatory First-Year Advising (MFA) prior to scheduling appointments.)